Reuben Haines: Firefighting

 Haines and his stepfather Timothy Matlack Sr. were members of the Fellowship Fire Company, the second organized fire company in the British colonies.

 Brewery

 After his stepfather's death in 1752, Haines inherited his brewery, multiple properties, and a considerable amount of debt.
-Haines continued this business with the help of his sons, Caspar Haines and Reuben Haines Jr. From 1784–1793, "Reuben Haines and Sons" brewery was located at No. 145 Market Street in Philadelphia.
+Haines continued this business with the help of his sons, Caspar Haines and Reuben Haines Jr. From 1784 to 1793, "Reuben Haines and Sons" brewery was located at No. 145 Market Street in Philadelphia.
 A few months before his death, Haines led a parade of more than 75 brewers through the streets of Philadelphia, with banners reading "Home brew'd is best" and "Proper drink for Americans".

 Haines's clients included many notable figures including Benjamin Franklin and George Washington.

 He was a member of the Philadelphia Society for Promoting Agriculture.

 Death

 Haines and his wife Margaret died in Philadelphia during the yellow fever epidemic of 1793.